-Detail-oriented, communicative, informed service.
-We put safety first.
-We care for your dog or pet as if s/he were our own.
-We know pets are family members.
+Our service is based on formal, university education coupled with a whole lot of common sense and experience.
+We're professional, detail-oriented, communicative, and highly informed.
+We put safety and your dog's well-being first.
+We care for your dog or pet as if she or he were our own.
+Pets are family members.

 Helping dogs and their people prevent issues before they occur.
-Seeing an issue resolve with a dedicated and committed owner willing to do the training and bond more closely with their dog.
+Seeing an issue resolve with a dedicated and committed owner willing to do the training daily and consistently, who has realistic expectations, and desires to bond more closely with their dog.
 I like watching the relationship between owner and dog grow and develop.

 Madi is a very well educated, well informed, organized, responsive and extremely professional dog trainer and dog behavior expert.
 She is service oriented and you feel like you are a special customer.
 We had questions between lessons, and Madi was always responsive to them within a day (though I hope we did not 'harass' her!).
 She has amazing insight into a dog's thinking and her prediction of our dog's responses was often as if she had dog ESP, but Madi denies this and says it's simply almost two decades of working with dogs and her formal learning theory.
 She also professionally taught public school and college level, so she is used to working with children through adult ages.
 This background makes her an excellent educator in all aspects, including seeing ahead to where you and your dog will need to work in future lessons.
 Madi is energetic and enthusiastic, and has incredible stamina in that she outpaced us on walks many times during lessons in order to tire our dogs out, which was actually great for our dogs.
 We now recognize the importance of fitness for not only us, but our dogs, as 'a tired dog is a well-behaved dog,' to quote Madi.
 She was great with my husband's two children (my step-children) as well as my husband and myself.
 She makes the training challenging by giving verbal mini-quizzes during training lessons to test your knowledge and how well you remember the previous training, and where you might need work.
 This is important because each lesson is a foundation that builds on skills that need to be learned by both the owners and the dogs.
 Her questions make you really think and understand the training concepts.
 Madi made training fun with her enthusiasm and the cute, goofy voice she used to narrate what our dog might be thinking.
 That was pretty hilarious and we had a good laugh many times.
 And it turns out she was right, too!
 Cooperative training does take time, but we are convinced it is better for the dog (our having had dogs trained in the past using non-cooperative methods).
 You can train a dog using punishing methods, but you risk shutting down your dog for offering novel behaviors that you might want to train, creating a non-thinking dog that behaves as if he was trained in the military, and destroying the trust and bond between you and your dog.
 Madi emphasizes how important trust is in order to have a dog who's willing to cooperate with you.
 We do agree that the minimum number of lessons it takes to have any benefit for the owners and the dogs are three lessons.
 As to value, Madi is well worth the prices she charges for the benefit that you get.
 She imparts information in a very articulate, understandable way, and her communication skills are excellent.
 If something does not work for your dog, Madi has an arsenal of creative approaches to teach a behavior to your dog.
 We highly recommend Madi.
 Our dogs loved her, and we're glad she came into our lives.
 You'd be crazy to NOT hire her!
 Our dogs simply loved her and loved the training, and they are much better behaved now after three lessons and know a LOT more skills.
 We understand we will need to continue the training over the summer on our own and we plan on taking a refresher course in the fall.
 Dogs learn over time with practice and consistency, something we had to learn, too.